polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/fees.md

 ### Custom Inclusion Fee

 This is an example of how to customize your inclusion fee.
-You must configure the appropriate associated types in the respective module.
+You must configure the appropriate associated types in the respective pallet.

 ```rust
 use sr_primitives::{traits::Convert, weights::Weight}